 A petition in regard to winding up can be filed by;

-Petition by company - when it has passed a special resolution requesting that it be wound up by courts;
+Petition by the company - When it has passed a special resolution, requesting that it be wound up by the court.

-Contributory petition - where the ground is reduction in membership, any contributor can apply;
+Contributory petition - Where the ground is a reduction in membership, any contributor can apply.

-Registrar’s petition - based on grounds enlisted under Section 433, a registrar can file a petition.
+Registrar’s petition - Based on the grounds enlisted under Section 433, a registrar can file a petition.

-Central Government's petition - the govt. can apply when an investigation shows that the conditions specified in section 235 or 237 are satisfied.
+Central government's petition - The government can apply when an investigation shows that the conditions specified in Section 235 or 237 are satisfied.

-As soon as a winding up order is passed, the official liquidator attached to the High court or District court becomes the liquidator of the company under Section 448(1) of the Act.
-He conducts winding up and performs such other duties as the court may impose.
+As soon as a winding-up order is passed, the official liquidator attached to the High court or District court becomes the liquidator of the company under Section 448(1) of the Act.
+He proceeds with the winding-up process and performs duties as imposed by the court.
 The acts of the liquidator are valid notwithstanding any defect in his qualifications or appointment under Section 451(3) of the Act.

 When the affairs of the company have been completely wound up or when, for want of funds, the liquidator cannot proceed with the winding up or if it is just and reasonable to do so, the court makes an order that the company be dissolved from the date of the order.
-Within thirty days the liquidator files a copy of the order with registrar.
+Within thirty days, the liquidator files a copy of the order with the registrar.

 Also, with the last amendment in the Company Act, 2013, a provision for Corporate Social responsibility was added under Section 135, which requires companies to spend 2% of their net profit on social projects.
 Socially responsible projects are designed with a view of community development.